Jojotz/M15SpringRESTAPIMongoDBJWTAuth/README.md

 # M15SpringRESTAPIMongoDBJWTAuth

 ## Description
 REST API that simulates a dice game where players roll 2 dice in each roll, if the outcome is 7 then it is a Win, otherwise it is a Loss.
-Also manages the ranking of all the players (including the "anonymoues ones) with all CRUD functionalities.
+Also manages the ranking of all the players (including the "anonymous ones) with all CRUD functionalities.
 Security is applied in a different branch of the project.
-Data is persisted through MongoDB with referenced documents, the initial data has been loaded from the Main application, although it could have been loaded from a Runner class.
+Data is persisted through MongoDB with referenced documents, the initial data has been loaded from the Main application class, although it could have been loaded from a Runner class.

 ## Branches
 Two different branches in this project: